lustigepepe/ReactCliendRender/README.md

 # Works only with chrome and safari - browser
-# because absolute is not working with firefox and react
+# because position: absolute is not working with firefox and react
 # I'm still working on it

 # Go to folder apollo-server